 - Project Archivist will process collections based on priorities set by the directors in Special Collections

 - Execute the assessment, processing, arrangement and description of born-digital and hybrid archives, including material in Special Collection’s backlog and newly acquired materials.

 - Working closely with our Metadata Librarian, coordinate metadata for digital collections in order to harmonize conflicts and inconsistencies and make them function effectively re local policies, best practices, and common standards

 - Participates in the creation of intellectual access to these materials via the online catalogue, metadata for digital objects, and finding aids

 - Manage time in order to complete organization and description of assigned collections

-- Prepare any audio and video for reformatting/preservation and file JIRA with Stanford’s Media Preservation Lab under the guidance of other staff
+- Prepare any audio and video for reformatting/preservation and file JIRA with Stanford’s Media Preservation Lab under the guidance of the Lead Processing Archivist

 - Re-house slides/negatives/photographs and prepare folder-level description for use in any future digitization efforts

 - Apply preservation measures during the processing of the collection and coordinate special re-housing efforts with Preservation/Conservation Department – or notify them with issues requiring treatment

 - Work independently and make judgments and recommendations about content appraisal, especially with consideration for future digitization efforts